DYNATUNE-XL SUSPENSION DESIGN MODULE - KINEMATIC Modeling

-DYNATUNE-XL SUSPENSION DESIGN MODULE is a tool that is as completely based on vector algebraic equations which are being used for determining the generic 6 DOF motion equations (3 translations, 3 rotations) of a "free floating object in space".
-Based on these equations a "free floating object in space" can be fixed to "ground" with 6 separate links, each with spherical joints at both ends.
-This "knowledge" can be transferred 1 to 1 onto a Suspension Upright/Knuckle which is being held by several suspension Links: By using only 5 of the 6 above mentioned links and by transforming the 6th link into a "spring", the "free floating" object movement of the Upright/Knuckle can be reduced to just 1 Translational Degree of Freedom: (Vertical) Wheel travel.
+The DYNATUNE-XL SUSPENSION DESIGN MODULE is a tool that is completely based on vector algebraic equations, which are used to determine the generic 6 DOF (degrees of freedom) motion equations (3 translations, 3 rotations) of a "free-floating object in space."
+This knowledge can be applied directly to a Suspension Upright/Knuckle, which is held by several suspension links.
+By using only 5 of the 6 mentioned links and transforming the 6th link into a "spring," the free-floating movement of the Upright/Knuckle is reduced to just 1 translational degree of freedom: vertical wheel travel.
 All other movements are restricted by the links.

 DYNATUNE-XL SUSPENSION DESIGN MODULE - UNLIMITED DESIGN POSSIBILITIES

-The vector algebraic approach permits a new fully flexible approach to suspension modelling.
-Since the equations are generically based on a 6x6 Matrix that covers the full 3 Dimensional Movement almost any suspension can be modeled by combining and/or (re-) arranging links.
-The same principle is being applied for the Rocker Linkage in the "Race" Version.
+The vector algebraic approach allows for a highly flexible method of suspension modeling.
+The generic equations, based on a 6x6 matrix covering full 3-dimensional movement, enable the modeling of nearly any suspension by combining and rearranging links.
+The same principle is applied to the Rocker Linkage in the for Racing Applications.

 By combining the end of two links one can create A-Arms: